Bram-Simon/mosna_documentation/docs/source/theoretical_concepts.rst

 References
 ----------

 ..
-[1] Xin Liu, Tsuyoshi Murata, and Ken Wakita.
-"Detecting network communities beyond assortativity-related attributes".
-In: Physical Review E 90.1 (2014), p.
-012806.
+[1] Liu, X., Murata, T., & Wakita, K. (2014).
+Detecting network communities beyond assortativity-related attributes.
+Physical Review E, 90(1), 012806.

 ..
-[2] Mark A Sellmyer et al. "Visualizing cellular interactions with a generalized proximity reporter".
-In: Proceedings of the National Academy of Sciences 110.21 (2013), pp. 8567–8572.
+[2] Sellmyer, M. A., Bronsart, L., Imoto, H., Contag, C. H., Wandless, T. J., & Prescher, J. A. (2013).
+Visualizing cellular interactions with a generalized proximity reporter.
+Proceedings of the National Academy of Sciences, 110(21), 8567-8572.

 ..
-[3] Alexis Coullomb and Vera Pancaldi. "mosna reveals different types of cellular interactions predictive of response to immunotherapies in cancer".
-In: bioRxiv (2023), pp. 2023–03.
+[3] Coullomb, A., & Pancaldi, V. (2023). mosnareveals different types of cellular interactions predictive of response to immunotherapies in cancer.

 ..
-[4] Oleg R Musin.
-"Properties of the Delaunay triangulation".
-In: Proceedings of the thirteenth annual symposium on Computational geometry.
-1997, pp. 424–426.
+[4] Musin, O. R. (1997, August).
+Properties of the Delaunay triangulation.
+In Proceedings of the thirteenth annual symposium on Computational geometry (pp. 424-426).